African American Studies

 Study Abroad

 Studying abroad is an alternate way to fulfill graduation requirements.
 Opportunities to enrich your studies can be found through the UC Education Abroad Program (UCEAP).
 Countries that have been affiliated with the Department of African American Studies are Barbados, Ghana, and Kenya.
 Financial Aid can be applied to UCEAP programs, and there are scholarships available; for more information, please click here.
-If you have an interest in studying abroad, it is important to begin research on the UCEAP website to make sure that all deadlines are made.
+If you have an interest in studying abroad, it is important to begin research on the UCEAP website to make sure that all deadlines are met.
 Applications for passports and visas may be required.

 Department Lecture Series